Conveuropean logo

 Dublin Ireland

 In this first weekend of June I decided to go to Scandinavia for the first time.
-I had to get up early and when I went to take the bus to go to the airport I saw this nice sunrise in the Sandymount beach.
+I had to get up early, and when I went to take the bus to the airport, I saw this nice sunrise on the Sandymount beach.

 Den Haag